TimmyEnd/psmdsbe102_2526A/README.md

-# PSMDSBE102-HandsOn4.1
+# PSMDSBE102

-In compliance with Hands-on 4.1 requirements.
+In compliance with PSMDSBE102 requirements.
 This project was completed for Special Topics course.
 It covers model training, hyperparameter tuning, experiment tracking, and deployment preparation using Python, Scikit-Learn, Ray Tune, and MLflow.

 This repository contains the full workflow for training and evaluating a credit-risk classification model.